 - Homework: Homework assignments are designed to help you learn and practice material that you will need for lab.
 It is imperative that you know the information BEFORE lab.
 You can attempt the homework as many times as you wish to practice the material and to improve your grade.
 However, the homework assignment will go away forever at midnight the evening BEFORE your lab meets!
 There will be NO MAKEUPS or EXTENSIONS for these assignments!
-You will have 1 week to complete them which is more than enough time! - Most of the Homework assignments are designed to help you practice material that is more "skill and drill" rather than critical thinking.
+You will have 1 week to complete them which is more than enough time! - Your first homework assignment will cover LAB SAFETY and Procedures.
+Failure to complete this assignment will result in being dropped from the course. - Most of the Homework assignments are designed to help you practice material that is more "skill and drill" rather than critical thinking.
 Answers to the homework can be found in the e-lab manual and the e-textbook.
 Homework assignments will require you to read your lab manual and textbook and use the labeled figures to help you label the unlabeled figures in the homework.
 The chapters for these assignments are provided in the Course Schedule.
 Since the process of looking up the material in the text and matching it to the figures in the homework is a process that helps you learn the material, most of the assignments will NOT provide you with the right answer if you miss it when you do the assignment.
 This will keep you from simply guessing at the answer, getting the right answer and filling it in without completing the process of actually looking up the answers.
-If you miss a question, go back to your e-textbook and/or e-lab manual and look up the figure or answer. - Sometimes it may take up until 2 hours for a pre-lab homework grade to be posted in Blackboard.
+If you miss a question, go back to your e-textbook and/or e-lab manual and look up the figure or answer.

+- Sometimes it may take up until 2 hours for a pre-lab homework grade to be posted in Blackboard.
 So if you do a homework assignment multiple times and earn a better grade, it may not post to Blackboard immediately.
 You do not need to email your TA or Instructor unless it does not post after 24 hours.

 - Participation and Attendance: Attendance is mandatory for the labs.
 You cannot complete lab activities unless you are present.
-Four points per lab will be awarded to students who: - attend lab for the entire period, - participate in all lab exercises, and - \circ clean up their lab area before leaving.
+Four points per lab will be awarded to students who:

+- o attend lab for the entire period,

+- o participate in all lab exercises, and

+- clean up their lab area before leaving.